NextCenturyCorporation/dig/README.md

 ## Deployment

+  `grunt build # builds the application and prepares the dist/ directory`

 To package the application for deployment:

   `bash ./scripts/package.sh # create a makeself archive that can be used to easily deploy dig` **(please note that this requires that makeself is installed on your system)**`